 - Empty Suit – make sure your consulting firm does it all: teaches, listens, advises, focuses, motivates, and gets things done efficiently

-- Eternal Leach – you want a clear beginning and end to the engagement
+- Eternal Leach – you want a clear beginning and end to the consulting engagement

 Stay out of the dependency trap.
-There are different types of business consultants, some focus on projects and task-doing, some focus on overal strategy.
-Make sure your consultant is in-line with what you are looking for.
-The best fit is a consultant to helps and steers but doesn’t carry the business.
+There are different types of business consultants, some focus on projects and task-doing, some focus on overall strategy.
+Make sure your business consultant is in line with what you are looking for.
+The best fit is a consultant to help and steers but doesn’t carry the business.

 Many consultants promise that they will take care of things, if you will just let them take the ball and run with it.
 Some pull out the laptop and start running spreadsheets or toss around forms, and you have no idea what they’re doing or how they do it.
 If the consultant does everything for you, how will you and your company learn to function at a higher level, implementing your vision of what the future should be?